Milo123459/Spencer/CONTRIBUTING.md

 Easy as hell, just do this:

-`yarn git "commit-message-following-our-standards!"` - note, the branch has to exist first.
+`yarn git "commit-message-following-our-standards!"` - note, the branch has to exist on the hosted repo first.

 # 👍 PR standards